 Recently I wanted to play with one of my old PDAs, and its sync software requires a parallel port and Windows 98 environment.
 Virtual machine does not emulate the parallel port well.
-Since X41 is my oldest machine with a parallel port (on the dock), I tried to install Windows 98 on it.
+Because Thinkpad X41 is my oldest machine with a parallel port (on the dock), I tried to install Windows 98 SE on it.

 It turns out X41 was too “new” for Windows 98.
 There are some driver issues that I can’t resolve.
 But for my purpose, the result is good enough.
 So I’m documenting the process here, hope it helps others.

 - A Thinkpad X41 (mine is a X40 with a X41 motherboard in it)

 - ThinkPad X4 UltraBase (optional, if you want RS232 and Parallel ports)

 - Windows 98 SE installer file (just the files, you can copy it from the iso or the CD)

 - Windows PE usb drive (for partitioning and file copying)

 - USB bootable DOS startup disk (for starting the Win 98 installer)